-- sites in reference to estrace vaginal cream without prescription from nevada
+- all in reference to estrace no prescription

 In journalism, as in other fields, there’s far more good work to do than there is time to do it.
 Editors can and will keep piling on the assignments.
 So I learned, when my plate got too full, to ask my bosses to help me prioritize.